thebaldgeek/thebaldgeek.github.io/L-Band.md

 <img src="https://raw.githubusercontent.com/thebaldgeek/thebaldgeek.github.io/main/img/helixinmm.png" height="320">

 Even my wife understood that I needed something the size of the 3D print and the exact tube brand to form the coper on did not matter at all, so yeah, just find a tube the size of the holes on the 3D print and pre-form the coper to that size.
-When you do that, its very low friction to just wind the coper onto the formwork, there is very littls stress or effort and your print wont break.
+When you do that, its very low friction to just wind the coper onto the formwork, there is very little stress or effort and your print wont break.

 Once you preform the copper to the right size, you can then wind it on the framework very smoothly.
 Just work it up the 3D framework slowly, inching it from the top, middle and bottom to keep the tension even all the way up the formwork.

 <img src="https://raw.githubusercontent.com/thebaldgeek/thebaldgeek.github.io/main/img/lbandpreformcopper.png" height="460">

-For the feed, you don't have to, but I used a small round file to get the coper end nice and snug to the SMA post.
+For the feed, you don't have to, but I used a small round file to get the coper end nice and snug to the SMA post before I heat the copper first, then solder the SMA center pin.

 <img src="https://raw.githubusercontent.com/thebaldgeek/thebaldgeek.github.io/main/img/helixfeeddetail.png" height="460">